olcf/NewUserQuickStart/Frontier/README.md

 ### Activating a Globus Collection

 Activating the OLCF Globus Collection is done using your OLCF username and Token Passcode.
-Think of it ask logging in to an OLCF filesystem.
+Think of it as logging in to an OLCF filesystem.

-Collections stay activated for three days so you don’t need to enter your credentials for each transfer and you can run a transfer workflow during a simulation.
+Collections stay activated for three days, so you don’t need to enter your credentials for each transfer, and you can run a transfer workflow during a simulation.

 The OLCF Moderate Collection is called “OLCF DTN (Globus 5)”.

-If you are on Odo, you are in the OLCF Open enclave and its Collection is called "NCCS Open DTN (Globus 5)" and is a portal to the open NFS and GPFS filesystems.
+If you are on Odo, you are in the OLCF Open enclave, and its Collection is called "NCCS Open DTN (Globus 5)".
+It is a portal to the open NFS and GPFS filesystems.

-This assumes that you have logged in using steps like those in the Hands-On Globus-ID exercise.
+The following exercise assumes that you have logged in using steps like those in the Hands-On Globus-ID exercise above.

 1. Type "OLCF" in the Collections bar.
 A list of options for OLCF will form below, select the “OLCF DTN (Globus 5)” Collection.
 (If you are doing this training on Odo, look for NCCS Open DTN (globus5) instead.)

-2. If Globus pings you to associate your Globus ID with OCLF credentials, follow the instructions that it gives.
+2. If Globus pings you to associate your Globus ID with OLCF credentials, follow the instructions that it gives.

-3. When prompted, sign in with your OLCF UserName and PIN+ PASSCODE.
-(If you are doing this from Odo, use the Username and XCAMS password to login)
+3. When prompted, sign in with your OLCF username and PIN+ PASSCODE.
+(If you are doing this from Odo, use you XCAMS/UCAMS username and password to login.)

-You should see the files that you have in /ccs/home/<<your_user_ID>>>
+Once you have activated the OLCF collection, you should see the files that you have in /ccs/home/<<user_ID>>>

 You can reach both Orion Luster and Alpine2 GPFS from the “OLCF DTN (Globus 5)” Collection.
 You do so by entering the path to them in the Path bar.